Fun Facts About Saving Water!

 - Doing laundry is responsible for 22% of all indoor water usage.
 Make sure that you only wash full loads of laundry and, re-use towels for several days before you wash them.

-Saving water is an important activity for all families to do all year around.
+Saving water is an important activity for all families to do all year round.
 While it is not as fun as playing in the water, it can have a tremendous impact on not only the environment but also on your water bill.